 Särndal, C. E., B. Swensson, and J. H. Wretman.
 1992.
 Model Assisted Survey Sampling.
 Springer Series in Statistics.
 Springer-Verlag.

 Thompson, Steven K. 2012.
 Sampling.
 Third Edition.
 Wiley Series in Probability and Statistics.
-Hoboken, NJ: John Wiley & Sons.
+John Wiley & Sons.

 2. This type of road-based travel-time polygon can be computed in R using the osrm package, which provides an interface to the Open Source Routing Machine.
 The package supports travel-time and routing calculations using OpenStreetMap’s road network data.
 Other tools and packages are also available for generating isochrones, depending on your needs and data sources (Giraud 2022).↩︎